rust-lang/blog.rust-lang.org/_posts/2017-07-05-Rust-Roadmap-Update.md

 The [Libz Blitz][blitzblog] proceeds apace!
 The Libz Blitz is a systematic effort to identify the most broadly used crates in the Rust ecosystem and to ensure that they all meet a consistent level of completeness and quality.
-This effortentails collaborating on the internals forum to review crates according to the [API guidelines], filing and fixing the issues that arise, and writing examples for a new ["cookbook" of Rust examples][cook].
+This effort entails collaborating on the internals forum to review crates according to the [API guidelines], filing and fixing the issues that arise, and writing examples for a new ["cookbook" of Rust examples][cook].